 “IRCC is responsible for monitoring the SAH, their CGs or Cosponsors and individual undertakings.
 The purpose of monitoring will be to provide support to the sponsor and the refugee in meeting their respective commitments and responsibilities.
 IRCC will ensure that the monitoring process is communicated with SAHs and will work cooperatively with the SAH to anticipate and/or resolve problems or issues that may arise.”

 After the arrival of a sponsored refugee, the local IRCC office monitors sponsoring groups and refugees “to verify that the sponsoring group is fulfilling its responsibilities including financial and moral support, and settlement assistance as outlined in the settlement plan and in the sponsorship undertaking.”
 As the need for monitoring may arise for a variety of reasons, IRCC may take a variety of actions to deal with specific issues over the course of a sponsorship.

 Some of these actions may include, but are not limited to:

 - requesting refugees and/or CGs to fill out a survey

-- engaging in mediation and conflict resolutions to avoid sponsorship breakdown
+- engaging in mediation and conflict resolution to avoid sponsorship breakdown

-- taking required actions in case of sponsorship breakdown and defaults
+- taking necessary actions in case of sponsorship breakdown and defaults